-This chapter is divided into sections depending on your status - as a new freshman, a transfer student, visiting student, nursing student, auditor or elementary or secondary teacher returning for credits.
-If you have additional questions about admission policies, feel free to write to the Director of Admissions, The University of Tampa, Tampa, Florida 33606-1490.
+This chapter is divided into sections depending on your status-as a new freshman, a transfer student, visiting student, registered nurse seeking a 4-year degree, auditor or elementary or secondary teacher returning for credits.
+If you have additional questions about admission policies, feel free to write to the Dean of Admissions and Financial Aid, The University of Tampa, Tampa, Florida 33606-1490.
 The University telephone number is (813) 253-3333, and there are also two toll-free telephone numbers: in Florida, (800) 282-4773; from other states, Puerto Rico and the U.S. Virgin Islands, (800) 237-2071.